 Final Thoughts: Can You Get Lip Fillers While Breastfeeding?

 Although there isn't a clear "yes" or "no" answer in theory, most experts advise against it because there isn't enough solid safety evidence.
-Although most adults consider the ingredients in lip fillers to be safe, little is known about how they affect nursing mothers.
+Although most adults consider the ingredients in lip fillers natural to be safe, little is known about how they affect nursing mothers.